JosHahnB/mobileShop/README.md

 RecipeList: A collapsible list of recipes that displays the title of each recipe.
 Click on a recipe to expand and view its details.

-Screenshots
-Include screenshots or GIFs of your app in action to give users a visual preview.

 Getting Started
 To run the Hangry app locally, follow these steps: